-Evaluate national trends, funding opportunities and policy insights
+Evaluate national trends, funding opportunities and policy insights awarded through the Chemistry for Climate Action Challenge.

 It's only recently that climate change and migration have been linked, especially in terms of health, so we're hoping this is the beginning of a journey of understanding and action.